techreturners/laptop_setup_instructions/introduction_to_course.md

 - You will likely be given a machine running a unix-based operating system in your role as a software developer
 - So we are all using a consistent operating system when working in class and on projects

-#### Preparing a Windows laptop
+#### Installing Ubuntu on a Windows machine

-If you have a Windows Operating system, please follow [these instructions](https://www.windowscentral.com/how-install-bash-shell-command-line-windows-10) for installing the bash shell command line tool.

-If step 12 does not work, open the Windows Store from the Start menu instead of via the command line, and search for Ubuntu on Windows and install it.
-Then continue following the instructions.

-Then, follow [this guide](https://github.com/techreturners/laptop_setup_instructions/blob/master/windows.md) to set up various tools and programs that we will be using throughout the course.
+Ubuntu can be installed alongside the Windows OS so that you have a choice of operating systems to use.
+To do this, you will first need to create a bootable disk for the Ubuntu operating system.
+There are various guides for how to do this, such as [this one](https://tutorials.ubuntu.com/tutorial/tutorial-create-a-usb-stick-on-windows).
+You will then need to boot your laptop from this disk, and select the option to install Ubuntu alongside your current operating system.

+If you would like assistance with this process please let us know so we can book some time for you to come in and see us or provide remote help.
+It would be a good idea to get this sorted **as soon as possible**, so it doesn’t impede you from moving on with the Pre-Journey.

-#### Preparing an Ubuntu laptop
+#### Preparing your Ubuntu laptop

-If you are using an Ubuntu operating system, please follow [this guide](https://github.com/techreturners/laptop_setup_instructions/blob/master/ubuntu.md) to set up various tools and programs that we will be using throughout the course.
+Once you have the Ubuntu operating system running, please follow [this guide](https://github.com/techreturners/laptop_setup_instructions/blob/master/ubuntu.md) to set up various tools and programs that we will be using throughout the course.

 #### Preparing your Mac laptop